gnolang/blog/posts/2024-12-10_why-gno/README.md

   - The development which is possible is very basic, similar to "interconnected spreadsheets".
   - Monolithic blockchains create limitations which de-facto limit the growth of the chain, only allowing for the entire system a very limited amount of computation in each block.
 - What Solidity misses:
-  - Solidity is a Domain Specific Language, further increasing the cost of adoption by new users, especially those who are still curious and uncommmitted to working on a blockchain.
+  - Solidity is a Domain Specific Language, further increasing the cost of adoption by new users, especially those who are still curious and uncommitted to working on a blockchain.
   - Financially focused.
 Solidity contains many native constructs pertaining specifically to smart contracts; like the global `ether`, the type `address`, the globals `msg`, `tx` and `block`.
 On the other hand, its design lacks simple ways to represent and handle floats, dates and times, and misses other general-purpose features programmers expect from most programming languages.
   - Hidden control flow: [fallback functions](https://docs.soliditylang.org/en/latest/contracts.html#fallback-function) create hidden control flow when sending tokens, causing problems like [re-entrancy attacks](https://docs.soliditylang.org/en/latest/security-considerations.html#reentrancy).
 - Why Gno solves it: